Flagsmith/flagsmith-docs/docs/flag-analytics.md

 # Feature Flag Analytics

+!!! note
+    This feature is currently in beta.
+Please contact us if you are interested in joining the beta!

 Flag Analytics allow you to track how often individual Flags are evaluated within the Flagsmith SDK.

 To view Analytics for a particular flag, browse to the relevant environment and click on a single flag to edit that flag.